 Members will recall that the budget made a 1% provision for pay bill increases in 2013/14.
 Pay awards for all staff have now been settled and have been consistent with the 1% budget assumption.
-In addition Officers are reviewing the current inflation provision to determine if any efficiencies can be identified in light of the coming financial challenge.
+Officers are attempting to manage inflationary pressures through the base budget and are optimistic a saving of £0.025m can be achieved.